AdrianSchneider/httprompt/README.md

   }
 ```

-then you could log in, and run `login admin letmein` and it would post to that URL.
+then you could open the app and run `login admin letmein` and it would post to that URL.